 The findings can be transferred to any modelling method of low-frequency emissions from wind turbines.
-The method has to be capable of capturing the impact of blade-passing not only on the blades but also on the tower and its effect on the one hand on the aerodynamic load fluctuations and on the other hand on the aeroacoustic noise emission.
+The method has to

+20 be capable of capturing the impact of blade-passing not only on the blades but also on the tower and its effect on the one hand on the aerodynamic load fluctuations and on the other hand on the aeroacoustic noise emission.

 Future work will deal with several of the listed limitations.
 A slightly smaller commercial wind turbine will be investigated numerically with the presented approach and field measurements will be available for comparison.
 Subsequently, the turbine will be simulated taking into account the operational conditions of the measurements.
 The influence of full shell coupling on the low-frequency emission will be investigated in a future study.
+Based on the presented findings, constructional measures the low-frequency emission will be investigated in a future study.
 Based on the presented findings, constructional measures as lattice towers, increased blade tower distance or swept blades are likely to reduce low-frequency emissions and should be taken into account for future research.

 Data availability.
-Data of the NREL 5 MW turbine is available from Jonkman et al. (2009).
+Data of the NREL $5 \,\mathrm{MW}$ turbine is available from Jonkman et al. (2009).

-Competing interests.
+30 Competing interests.
 The authors declare that they have no conflict of interest.

 Acknowledgements.
-The studies were conducted as part of the joint research project "Objective Criteria for Seismic and Acoustic Emission of Inland Wind Turbines (TremAc), FKZ 0325839A", funded by the German Federal Ministry for Economic Affairs and Energy (BMWi).
+The studies where conducted as part of the joint research project "Objective Criteria for Seismic and Acoustic Emission of Inland Wind Turbines (TremAc), FKZ 0325839A", funded by the German Federal Ministry for Economic Affairs and Energy (BMWi).
 The authors are grateful for the financial support.
 The authors gratefully acknowledge the High Performance Computing Center Stuttgart for providing computational resources within the project WEALoads.